-No college employee who shares or appears to share a close relationship by kinship, adoption, marriage, or who is a member of the same household may be appointed to positions where one might exert any influence or produce any consequence upon the employment of the other.
-Influence and consequence include recruitment, screening, appointment, termination of appointment, promotion, demotion, approval of salary increase or decrease, supervision, or evaluation.
+No person who shares or appears to share a close relationship with a college employee by kinship, adoption, marriage, or who is a member of the same household may be appointed to regular positions or as an independent contractor, where one might exert any influence or produce any consequence upon the employment of the other.
+Influence and consequence includes, but is not limited to, recruitment, screening, appointment, termination of appointment, promotion, demotion, approval of salary increase or decrease, supervision, or evaluation.

 Employment of more than one family/household member* in the same program, department or division of the college requires special justification by the appropriate administrator in terms of personnel requirements and the unique qualifications of the individual.
-Such appointments must have prior review by the director of Human Resources.
+Such appointments must be reviewed by the Director of Human Resources.

-Should circumstances change and create a situation where a college employee is in a working relationship with a family/household member who exerts influence or can levy consequences upon the other, the college will immediately assess the situation.
+In situations where an employee is in a working relationship with a family/household member who exerts influence or can levy consequences upon the other, the college will immediately assess the situation.
 Human Resources will advise the employee of the available alternatives, which may include: